conoroshea1996/Cook-Book/README.md

 *Like Button*
 * Once a user is logged in they have the ability to like a recipe
-* the number of liked is displayed in the recipe page based on how many users have liked the page
+* the number of liked is displayed in the recipe page based on how many users have liked the recipe

+*Add and Edit Recipes*
+* A form input which allows the user to add a recipe to the database.
+* HTML form validation used to make sure the required fields cant be empty
+* The same form is used to edit and updated the recipe.

+*Delete a Recipe*
+* The user can delete there own recipes which they have created

+## Technologies Used

+#### Python
+* Provides the logic for this site

+#### Flask
+* Template langauge that provides all the routes and redirects for this projects web pages

+#### Jinja
+* To implement python code into html files

+#### Pymongo
+* Pymongo was used for interacting with MongoDB database from Python